pow-auth/assent/README.md

     # ...
     {:assent, "~> 0.2.2"},

-    # Optional, but recommended for SSL validation with :httpc adapter
+    # Optional, but strongly recommended for SSL validation with :httpc adapter
     {:certifi, "~> 2.4"},
     {:ssl_verify_fun, "~> 1.1"}
   ]